aaronriggs/Homelab_IPMI_Tool/README.md

 Please bear with me as I upload additional documentation, features and bug fixes.

 Currently working to make this MacOS compatible.

+Ultimate project goal: Allow user defined profiles for any server managed over a network.